medizininformatik-initiative/fts-next/docs/usage/prerequisites.md

 - resource IDs to salt values for hashing (RID -> salt)
 - patient ID to date shift salt values (PID -> date shift salt)

-However, hence the keys are namespaced, it is possible to use domain for all mappings.
+As the keys are namespaced, it is possible to use **one** domain for all mappings.

 Please see [here](../details/deidentification) for further explanation.